Timm08/Timm08/Calisthenics.md

 > Pull-ups, Push-ups and [[Squats]] reign.
 Also do back bridges and crawling.

-It also involves a high amount of flexibility (for my desk jockey ass).
+It also involves a high amount of flexibility (for my desk jockey body).

 #### Detailed plan